 If New Year's Day arrives without a deal, the nation shouldn't plunge onto the shoals of recession immediately.
 There still might be time to engineer a soft landing.

 So long as lawmakers and the president appear to be working toward agreement, the tax hikes and spending cuts could mostly be held at bay for a few weeks.
-Then they could be repealed retroactively once a deal was re
+Then they could be repealed retroactively once a deal was reached.

 Federal Reserve Chairman Ben Bernanke has warned lawmakers that the economy is already suffering from the uncertainty and they shouldn't risk making it worse by blowing past their deadline.